Theory of optimal transport for Lorentzian cost functions: The proofs

 Note that since $\mu$ and $\nu$ are supported on Lipschitz graphs over $N$ one can consider both measures to be supported on $N$ without losing the absolute continuity of $\mu$ with respect to the Lebesgue measure.
 Therefore one can apply Lemma \ref{lemleb} to $\mu$ and $\nu$ seen as measures on $N$ and obtain a set $R\subseteq A\times B$ by revoking the identification via the graphs.
-Hence choose a set $R=R(\Sigma)\subseteq A\times B$ according to Lemma \ref{lemleb}.
-Assume that there exist $(x,y_1)$ and $(x,y_2)\in R$ such that $y_i$ is not on the minimizer between $x$ and $y_j$ for $i\neq j$.
-Then one knows that the tangent vectors at $x$ to the minimizers $\gamma_i\in \Gamma(\tau)$ between $x$ and $y_i$ are not parallel.
+Choose a set $R=R(\Sigma)\subseteq A\times B$ according to Lemma \ref{lemleb}.